 A Short History

-JJ is Ascendly’s primary teacher and course developer.
+JJ started as Ascendly’s primary teacher and course developer.
 He brings a broad engineering background from his US Air Force Academy training and his MS in Computer Systems.
 After the Air Force, JJ performed simulation and process consulting, as well as being involved in several start-ups and small businesses.
 While part of a pilot Carnegie-Mellon acquisition auditing team, his team was specifically referenced by the Columbia Accident Investigation Board as a model for NASA to emulate.
 When not testing his teaching techniques on his children, JJ enjoys developing apps for the iPhone.
 JJ has an MBA from Harvard Business School.